 shoes.
+Kindergarteners are not

-Kindergarteners are not nust be less than 1⁄2".
+Kindergarteners are perm permitted to wear heelies hust be less than 1⁄2".
 During quarters 1 and 4, kindergarteners may wear shorts.
 Kindergarteners are to adhere to the general dress code listed below.
 No hats, caps, bandanas, or other headwear is permitted inside the school building unless worn on a designated spirit "hat" day.
 Navy, white, black, red, or St. Hilary plaid headbands (2" or less in width), bows or ribbons are permitted.
 The listed colors are the only colors permitted.
 Headbands may not have logos or ears.